File: What is vegan leather?

 Summary

-Rhinestones and sequins; fanciful parades; mannequins; " see now, buy now "...
-The ballet of Fashion Weeks is currently in full swing.
+Rhinestones and sequins; whimsical catwalks; models; " see now, buy now "...
+The Fashion Week ballet is currently in full swing.

-After New York, London and Milan, eyes are now fixed on our beautiful capital.
+After New York, London and Milan, all eyes are now on our beautiful capital.

-During the previous fashion week, three women made headlines.
-Neither top models nor designers, I'm talking about PETA activists who, in the middle of this global event, braved the rain to demonstrate.
+During the last fashion week, three women made headlines.
+Neither top models nor designers, I'm talking about PETA activists. who, in the midst of this global event, braved the rain to demonstrate.

-Masked and only dressed in flesh-colored underwear, they paraded at the foot of the Eiffel Tower .
+Masked and wearing only flesh-colored underwear, they paraded at the foot of the Eiffel Tower. .

-Their claim?
-Stop the massacre of animals slaughtered for their skins.
+Their demand?
+To stop the massacre of animals killed for their skins.

-This episode, ultimately little publicized, made me want to tackle an increasingly essential subject: that of the famous “vegan leather” .
+This episode, which ultimately received little media coverage, made me want to tackle an increasingly unavoidable subject: that of the famous "vegan leather" .

 activists peta fashion week paris